Geodesic Causal Inference: Simulation studies

 Writing $\phi=\pi(X+2)/8\in[\pi/8, 3\pi/8]$, we model the true regression functions $m_0(\cdot)$ and $m_1(\cdot)$ as

-which are illustrated in Figure~\ref{fig:comp} as red and blues lines, respectively.
-The random response $Y$ on $\mathcal{S}_+^2$ for $T=0$ is then generated by adding a small perturbation to the true regression function.
+which are illustrated in Figure~\ref{fig:comp} as red and blue lines, respectively.
+The random outcome $Y$ on $\mathcal{S}_+^2$ for $T=0$ is then generated by adding a small perturbation to the true regression function.
 To this end, we first construct an orthonormal basis $(e_1, e_2)$ for the tangent space on $m_0(X)$ where

 Consider random tangent vectors $U=Z_1e_1+Z_2e_2$, where $Z_1, Z_2$ are two independent uniformly distributed random variables on $[-0.1, 0.1]$.
-The random response $Y$ is obtained as the exponential map at $m_0(X)$ applied to the tangent vector $U$,
+The random outcome $Y$ is obtained as the exponential map at $m_0(X)$ applied to the tangent vector $U$,